 In my practice, I reconsider the telling of stories and the power that auto narratives hold.
+I use found materials to make sculptural objects.
 I am interested in traumas that are personal, historical and shared.
 To live in a constant awareness of trauma there is an active sense of surveillance.
 The trauma of an event lives in one’s memory through an image without language.
 In the sculptures I make, I find a visual language that responds to the materiality of forms and structures.
 Using familiar and mundane objects, I hope to break the cycle of the mundane and the cyclical in my work.
 The objects are a reincarnation of the memory image that becomes tangible and I hope that the object, when in material space, breaks the loop of re-visitation to an event.

 Rebecca Ou was born and raised in Singapore and later moved to Vancouver, Canada.
 She received a BFA (Hons) in Fine Arts and a minor in Psychology from the University of British Columbia.
 She works interdisciplinary in sculpture, performance and installation.